Trainer's Training Courses

 This Policy and these Procedures will be regularly monitored and reviewed:

-In accordance with changes in legislation and guidance on the protection of children and vulnerable adults or any changes within NFPS Ltd.
+In accordance with changes in legislation and guidance on the protection of children and adults at risk or any changes within NFPS Ltd.

-Following any issues or concerns raised about the protection of children or vulnerable adults within NFPS Ltd.
+Following any issues or concerns raised about the protection of children or adults at risk within NFPS Ltd.

 In all other circumstances, at least annually.